 0.49+0.42+0.09=10.49 + 0.42 + 0.09 = 1

-So if the Hardy-Weinberg assumptions hold, you would expect about 49% AAAA, 42% AaAa, and 9% aaaa.
+So under Hardy-Weinberg assumptions you expect about 49% AAAA, 42% AaAa, and 9% aaaa.

 Treating the equation as proof of equilibrium

-The equation p2+2pq+q2=1p^2 + 2pq + q^2 = 1 is an algebraic identity for the two-allele setup.
-A real population is only in Hardy-Weinberg equilibrium if the assumptions are reasonable and the observed genotype frequencies match the expected pattern closely enough.
+The identity p2+2pq+q2=1p^2 + 2pq + q^2 = 1 holds algebraically for any two-allele setup.
+A real population is only in equilibrium if the assumptions are reasonable and observed frequencies match the expected ones closely enough.

 Forgetting the model is conditional

-You will see Hardy-Weinberg equilibrium in population genetics, evolution, and introductory biology courses.
-It is often used when estimating carrier frequencies, checking whether genotype counts match a simple expectation, or building a baseline before asking what evolutionary force may be operating.
+You will meet Hardy-Weinberg in population genetics, evolution, and introductory biology, often when estimating carrier frequencies or checking whether genotype counts match a simple expectation before asking which evolutionary force is at work.

 If you want another case to practice, try solving a similar population-genetics problem step by step with GPAI Solver.